suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 ---

-# See that we can put in any item ID and see it in the page!
+# See that we can put in any item ID and see it on the page!

 ---

-# Ok, so now lets load some data for that specific item!
+# Ok, so now let us load some data for that specific item!

 ---